 • Previously submitted documentaries will not be accepted, unless the film has undergone significant content changes (60% or more) and meets all other submission requirements.

 • Feature documentaries are forty one (41) minutes or longer.
-Shorts are forty (40) minutes or less, including all credits.
+Shorts are forty (40) minutes or shorter, including all credits.

 • If the documentary is in a language other than English, it must be subtitled or dubbed in English.

-• Promotional, instructional, or industrial films, and raw documentation of performances are not eligible.
+• Promotional, instructional, industrial films, or raw documentation of performances are not eligible.

 • At this time, DOC NYC does not have a VR category.

 • Generally, DOC NYC preferences newer films for inclusion.
-For the 2017 edition, we are ideally seeking films which are making their public premiere within calendar year 2017, or, barring that, no earlier than May 2016.
+For the 2018 edition, we are ideally seeking films which are making their public premiere within calendar year 2018, or, barring that, had their world premiere no earlier than September 2017.

-• For non-competition sections, exceptions may occasionally be made to consider films which have already screened in NYC - contact email@example.com to inquire.
+• For non-competition Feature sections, exceptions may occasionally be made to consider films which have already screened in NYC - contact email@example.com to inquire before submitting.

 • DOC NYC strongly prefers Vimeo links over FilmFreeway’s video uploads.